MDK18/RUMI_FInal/ReadMe.md

 #### Most important functions

-getControlledLinks(JUNCTION_ID): First time start in the boot process and ask TraCi with edges are connected to the traffic sign.
+**getControlledLinks(JUNCTION_ID)**: First time start in the boot process and ask TraCi with edges are connected to the traffic sign.
 The result is saved in self.tls_edges.
 These function isnt ask every tick because the information dosent change in our scenario.

-get_approach_edge(): starts every car tick and collect the routes of the car (getRoute(), getRouteIndex()).
+**get_approach_edge()**: starts every car tick and collect the routes of the car (getRoute(), getRouteIndex()).
 The founded routes will be compared with the edges in self.tls.edges.
 If there are the same edges in both, that is the edge the car arrives the junction.
 These function is nessesary to check the drivong direction of the car to the traffic sign.

-Distance: To calculate if the vehicle is clsoe enaught to be relevant for the traffic sign Priority.
+**Distance**: To calculate if the vehicle is clsoe enaught to be relevant for the traffic sign Priority.
 Calculation sqrt((x-JUNCTION_X)**2 + (y-JUNCTION_Y)**2)

 At the end of the Node we build the VehicleStatus-Message with ID, typ, position, approach_edge e.g and publish the Node.